 8. Any person wishing to register a new herd shall be or shall become an Ordinary Member of the Society and shall apply for the registration of his herd on a form approved by the Council and forward the completed form and required fees to the Society Office.

 a.
 Every animal eligible for registration in a Purebred or Grading-up Register shall, before it is weaned, be permanently marked by NAIT tag, ear tag, tattoo, brand or other approved means in such a manner as the Council shall from time to time require.
 Calves should be identified as soon as practically possible after birth.

 b.
 Animals accepted for the Purebred or Grading-up Register shall be permanently marked with such marks in addition to those set out in Regulation 5 above as the Council may from time to time require.

 10. Identifying animals by means of tattooing is voluntary.

-Therefore this animal has been bred by Herd Number 9999, is purebred, born in 2007 and was the first calf born in this herd in 2007.
+Therefore, this animal has been bred by Herd Number 1234, born in 2020 and was the first calf born in this herd in 2020.

 NOTE: The following letters are not used ‘I’, ‘O’, ‘Q’, ‘S’, ‘V’

 12. A Base Cow shall be identifiable by ear tag or other means acceptable to the Council.